MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 ms.date: 04/20/2017
 ms.localizationpriority: medium
 ---
+# Deprecation of Software Publisher Certificates and Commercial Release Certificates

 ## Reason for Deprecating Software Publisher Certificates and Commercial Release Certificates
 The Microsoft Trusted Root Program has changed their policies to no longer give roots the ability to issue certificates with the ability to kernel mode code sign.
 You can view the policy here.
 Existing roots that had kernel mode code signing capabilities will continue working until they expire.
 However, the majority of these will expire in 2021.
 Below is a list of roots that will be expiring in 2021.